 "Beyond Design Review: Building Community Support and Engagement."
-Paper session co-presented with Cory Edwards at the National Alliance for Preservation Commissions (NAPC) FORUM Conference in Des Moines, IA, July 21, 2018.
+Panel presentation at the National Alliance for Preservation Commissions (NAPC) FORUM Conference in Des Moines, IA, July 21, 2018.

 "Restored by Light: Using Policy and Technology to Facilitate Interpretation and Community Engagement with World Heritage Sites."
 Paper session at the Association for Preservation Technology (APT) and National Trust of Canada Joint Conference in Ottawa, Ontario, Canada, October 14, 2017.